 rd_en <= want_to_read && !almost_empty;

-As with @almost_full, there's this issue with the last word: If @rd_en volunteers not to read the last word in a FIFO because of @want_to_read, it loses the chance until the FIFO gets filled with more data.
-Unlike the @almost_full case, this can definitely be a big deal in some scenarios, because it means that there's data in the FIFO that was intended for reading, but remains stuck there.
+As with @almost_full, there's an issue with the last word: If @rd_en is low because of @want_to_read, it loses the chance until the FIFO gets filled with more data.
+Unlike the case with @almost_full, this can definitely be a problem in some scenarios: If @almost_empty is high but the FIFO isn't empty, it means that there's data in the FIFO that was intended for reading, but this data remains stuck in the FIFO.

-So this is actually the safe way to go:
+So this is the safe way to go:

 always @(posedge rd_clk)

 rd_en <= want_to_read && (!almost_empty || (!empty && !rd_en));

 Application logic often performs operations in chunks.
 For example, logic that reads packets of data with a constant length from the FIFO and transmits these packets across some physical media.
 Since the data is stored on a FIFO, the application logic needs to know that there's enough data to fill a packet before it starts reading.

 Likewise, application logic often produces a fixed amount of data for storage in a FIFO, e.g. reading a burst of data from external memory.
 The operation shouldn't start unless there's enough place in the FIFO to complete the burst.